Zoophily: Pollination by other mammals

 Non-flying mammals (i.e. all mammals except bats) have been found to feed on the nectar of several species of plant.
 This is known as therophily.
 Though some of these mammals are pollinators, others do not carry or transfer enough pollen to be considered pollinators.
 The group of non-flying pollinators is composed of marsupials, lemurs, rodents, shrews, and elephant shrews.
 As of 1997 studies have documented non-flying mammal pollination involving at least 59 species of mammal distributed among 19 families and six orders.
 As of 1997, there were 85 species of plants from 43 genera and 19 families which were visited by these mammals.
 In many cases, a plant species is visited by a range of mammals.
 Two examples of multiple mammal pollination are the genus Quararibea which is visited by twelve species and Combretum which is visited by eight (although not all these animals actually pollinate the flowers).

 The honey possum from southwestern Australia is the only entirely nectarivorous mammal which is not a bat.

 One example of a plant using animal pollinators is the bulb Massonia depressa.
 At least four rodent species were found to be visiting M. depressa during the night.
 Traits of the M. depressa flowers support non-flying mammal pollination: it has a dull-colored and very sturdy inflorescence at ground level, has a strong yeasty odor, and secretes copious amounts of sucrose-dominant nectar during the night.
 The nectar of M. depressa was also found to be 400 times as viscous, i.e. sticky, as an equivalent sugar solution.
 This jelly-like consistency of the nectar may discourage insect consumption while also facilitating lapping by rodents.

+It has been hypothesized that giraffes feeding on flowers of the knobthorn also act as pollinators.
+Its spicate inflorescences are too long to be protected by thorns and lack any chemical defenses, its flowers are pale rather than brightly colored as is typical of insect-pollinated species, and it blooms in the late dry season in September when other foods are less available.
+However, observed reductions in fruit set within feeding range of the giraffe suggest predation rather than pollination, with effective pollination more likely performed by insects or birds.